5 Simulation Control

 artisynth.demos.tutorial.SimpleMuscleWithPanel

 This model simply extends SimpleMuscle (Section 4.5.2) to provide a control panel for adjusting gravity, the mass and color of the box, and the muscle excitation.
-The class definition, excluding include statements, is shown below:
+The class definition, excluding import statements, is shown below:

 1 public class SimpleMuscleWithPanel extends SimpleMuscle {